rio-ARC/Disease-Prediction-Model/README.md

-# 👨‍💻 Subhajit Das | Disease Prediction App
+# 👨‍💻 Aritra Roy Choudhury | Disease Prediction App

 Welcome to my GitHub profile!
-I'm Subhajit Das, a passionate developer focused on creating impactful solutions in the healthcare domain.
+I'm Aritra Roy Choudhry, a passionate developer focused on creating impactful solutions in the healthcare domain.
 One of my notable projects is the **Disease Prediction App**, a web application designed to predict diseases based on user-reported symptoms.

 🔗 **Live Demo**: [diseasepredictionapp-2-miua.onrender.com](https://diseasepredictionapp-2-miua.onrender.com/)